tari-project/tari/RFC/src/RFC-0201_TariScript.md

 of knowledge of \\( k_{Sb}\\) as well as the value and blinding factor of the output \\(C_b\\).
 Although Alice knowns the value and blinding factor of the output \\(C_b\\) only Bob knows \\( k_{Sb}\\).

-Any base node can now verify that the transaction is complete, verify the signature on the _script_, and verify the _script offset_.
+Any base node can now verify that the transaction is complete, verify the signature on the script, and verify the script offset.

-For Bob to claim his commitment he will scan the blockchain for a known script because he knowns that the _script_ will be `PushPubkey(K_Sb)`.
+For Bob to claim his commitment he will scan the blockchain for a known script because he knowns that the script will be `PushPubkey(K_Sb)`.
 In this case, the script is analogous to an address in Bitcoin or Monero.
 Bob's wallet can scan the blockchain looking for scripts that he would know how to resolve.